-Test Impactor Impact point Speed Output 1 PDI2/HTD (1 • Directly on localised sensor e.g. accelerometer +/- 50mm.
+Test Impactor Impact point Speed Output 1 PDI2/HTD (1 Directly on localised sensor e.g. accelerometer +/-50mm.
 If the sensing system uses a combination of contact strip switches and localised accelerometers, the positions of the accelerometers should be used to define the impact locations.
-LT (2 +/-2km/h High speed film Actuator trigger time Initiation of • For non-localised sensor systems, such as contact switches, test the vehicle centreline. deployment

-Impactor Impact point Speed Output PDI2/HTD Bumper test zone end, left or right hand side, +/-50mm.
-LT +/-2km/h High speed film Actuator trigger time Initiation of deployment PDI2/HTD Farthest from sensor(s) if not tested already, +/-50mm.
-LT +/-2km/h Euro NCAP detailed in Section 9.1 or WG17 impactor to account for larger Directly on localised sensor e.g. accelerometer, +/-50mm.
+For non-localised sensor systems, such as contact switches, test the vehicle centreline.
+LT (2 +/-2km/h High speed filmActuator trigger timeInitiation of deployment 2 PDI2/HTD Bumper test zone end, left or right hand side, +/- 50mm.
+LT +/-2km/h High speed film Actuator trigger time Initiation of deployment 3 PDI2/HTD Farthest from sensor(s) if not tested already, +/-50mm.
+LT +/-2km/h 4 (3 Euro NCAP detailed in Section 9.1 or WG17 impactor to account for larger pedestrians Directly on localised sensor e.g. accelerometer, +/-50mm.
 For non-localised sensor systems test directly in line with the front longitudinal member to produce the highest acceleration levels on the impactor.
 This test may be performed using a representative surrogate with equivalent mass and stiffness to prevent damage to instrumentation.
-40km/h +/-2km/h PDI2/HTD PDI2/HTD Euro NCAP detailed in Section 9.1 or WG17 impactor to account for PDI2/HTD Bumper test zone end, left or right hand side, +/- 50mm.
-PDI2/HTD Farthest from sensor(s) if not tested already, +/- 50mm.
-Euro NCAP detailed in Section 9.1 or WG17 impactor to account for larger larger larger larger larger sensor end, left or right hand side, +/- 50mm.
-Farthest from sensor(s) if not tested already, +/- 50mm.
-For non-localised sensor end, left or right hand side, +/- 50mm.
-Farthest from sensor(s) if not tested already, +/- 50mm.
-Directly on localised sensor systems test directly in line with the front longitudinal member to produce the highest acceleration levels on the impactor.
-This test may be performed using a representative surrogate with equivalent mass and stiffness to prevent damage to instrumentation.
-PDI2/HTD Bumper test zone end, left or right hand side, +/- 50mm. +/-2km/h PDI2/HTD Farthest from sensor(s) if not tested already, +/- 50mm.
-LT 50mm. +/-2km/h Euro NCAP detailed in Section 9.1 or WG17 impactor to account for larger larger larger larger LT Directly on localised sensor e.g. accelerometer, +/- 40km/h 40km/h +/-2km/h Humper test zone end, left or right hand side, +/- +/-2km/h LT +/-2km/h 40km/h +/-2km/h
+40km/h +/-2km/h